-Mark Meshulam is a glass consultant & expert witness involved with glass breakage and glass injuries
+Mark Meshulam is a glass consultant & expert witness involved with glass breakage and glass injuries.
+This article is available as a PDF download for your library.

 Today we will look at four types of glass breakage: